 The age-old war between the two biggest mobile operating systems has prevailed since the first iterations of the smartphones running them reached consumers’ hands.
 It’s safe to say that the battle will never end, despite it being rather pointless.
 After all, both Android and iOS have their own benefits and drawbacks.

 The winner simply depends on who’s asking.
 Your budget needs and preferences will ultimately determine the best choice.
 But what about specific uses?
 For instance, which is the best device for online casino games?
 That’s an important question for many people, as you want your experience to be as seamless and enjoyable as possible.

 - See also: 10 Best Slots games for Android in 2020!

-Well, the short answer is that it depends.
+Well, the short answer to why are they so successful is that it depends.
 Just like elsewhere, both operating systems have unique strengths and weaknesses when it comes to casino gaming.
 Let’s take a look at them to help you make a better choice.
-For the sake of a fair and consistent comparison, we’ll stick to the higher end devices for their respective operating systems.
+For the sake of a fair and consistent comparison, we’ll stick to the higher-end devices for their respective operating systems.

 To avoid backlash, Google has prevented casinos from putting their games on the Play Store if they involve real money.
 Fortunately, this restriction is regional, and Android users in the UK, France, and Ireland are not affected.
 In any case, most casinos work around the restriction by allowing you to download their apps directly from their website.